Note From Nikki

 I needed more.
 I knew I needed to hit the reset button or I was going to crash.
 Therefore, I decided to stop and pivot. shift.
 I realized it wasn't just me that felt this way.
 Through my personal experiences and speaking with clients and friends, it was deeper than the 40 pounds.
 Whether it’s 40 pounds, 80 or 20 pounds, life happens.
 Life starts “life--ing.”
 Yeah, I said “life--ing,” you know that feeling when you feel like every way you turn in life things are just not going the way you would like.
 Then you get overwhelmed and of course the first thing that goes is self-care.
 Life coach and author Susan Hyatt says “Self-care is a business plan.”
 She says it’s “important to ask for help, assemble a squad and create more time for yourself.”

 So I asked for help, began to assemble a team and as I began to create more time for myself, It was clear I needed to put “me” as a priority.
 I needed to take the advice that I give to my clients.
 “So how do I do that?”
 I asked myself.
 And then it dawned on me, "I get to become the client."
-And as the client, I get to REDEFINE FIT!
-I get to redefine what fitness means to me.
-And that’s being fit physically, mentally, emotionally, spiritually and so much more.
-Being fit is about me loving myself and putting me first and doing things that make me feel good.
-Sometimes we just need “more.”
-And that "more" is putting "me" first, and the journey begins.
+And as the client, I began to FIND MY FIT!
+I discovered that fitness meant being fit physically, mentally, emotionally, spiritually and so much more.
+Being fit has been about me loving myself and doing things that make me feel amazing.
+I realized that sometimes I just needed “more.”
+And that "more" ended up being me putting myself first.
+Once I started doing that, the journey began.

 When you put yourself first, you get in-tune with your mindset, your thoughts and your purpose and you are able to live your best life in the midst of it all!
 And in the midst of it all, I am grateful.
 Whereas I’m sad about what’s going on in the world right now, I am grateful to have been able to slow down and refuel; reconnect with Billy and myself; and continue to connect with family and friends even it's via zoom. (wink)